-What Happens To The Cervix In The Latent Phase
+What Happens To The Cervix In The “Latent Phase” of Labor

 That’s because the practitioner will need to reach high up in the vagina to determine where the cervix is.

 A baby’s head will cause the cervix to drop closer to the opening of the vagina.

 As the labor continues, the cervix moves to the front and is far more accessible, which should make for more comfortable exams.

 By the time this phase ends, the effacement is 100 percent.

-What Happens To The Cervix In The Active Phase
+What Happens To The Cervix In The “Active Phase” of Labor

 And, for each hour of labor, the cervix will dilate even more, and it continues until it finally hits 10 centimeters.

 At this point, the mother may feel some pelvic pressure and an urge the push as the baby gets into her pelvis.

 If a woman isn’t completely dilated, she shouldn’t push because it can cause the cervix to rip open.

-What Happens To The Cervix In The Transition Phase
+What Happens To The Cervix In The “Transition Phase” of Labor

 The active labor phase also includes the transition phase, which starts when the cervix has dilated to around seven to eight centimeters and occurs until it’s fully dilated at 10 centimeter.

-Read more on my personal story here.
+(Read more on my personal labor and delivery story here!)